PROJECT CASE STUDY

 01

-Identify key pain points and challenges faced by patients following hospital discharge from HSE or any medical facilities.
+Identify key pain points and challenges faced by patients following hospital discharge.

 02